Leo-Corporation/Passliss/README.md

 To contribute to the project, you'll need:

-- Visual Studio Code
+- Microsoft Visual Studio Code
+- Node.js and `npm`.
 - Git
-- NodeJS & npm

 [Click here](https://github.com/Leo-Corporation/Passliss/blob/main/CONTRIBUTING.md) to see the full guidelines.